-Referring to the SSDA shortlist, British Constructional Steelwork Association President Gary Simmons, said: “The scale, scope and complexity of the projects are a great example of what can be achieved by our steel construction industry, even in challenging times.
+British Constructional Steelwork Association President Gary Simmons said: “The scale, scope and complexity of the projects are a great example of what can be achieved by our steel construction industry, even in challenging times.
 I would like to congratulate each and every project team for your outstanding achievements.

 “I suspect that many of the schemes being celebrated here this evening have benefitted from the early involvement of the steelwork contractor.

 “And since one of my aspirations during my term as BCSA President is to raise the profile of the steelwork contractor within the larger project delivery team, what better opportunity than tonight to raise this before an audience of main contractors, engineers, architects and enlightened clients.”